giniedp/nw-models/Readme.md

 yarn convert-tables
 ```

-If you plan to extract housing items, run
+If you plan to extract housing items, or creatures or models from `.dynamicslice` files, run

 > HINT: this is WIP, housing items are not supported yet